 When I inherited Elshieshields from my uncle, the historian Sir Steven Runciman, in 2000, I knew little about the house and its surroundings.
 Living here for the past 20 years has opened my eyes to the rich history of this area and of the people who lived at Elshieshields before me.
 And I’ve learned as well to appreciate the peace and beauty of the Annandale countryside, its woods, skies and birdlife and ever-changing light.

-Once the fortress home of a branch of the warlike Annandale Johnstons, Elshieshields Tower has had a long and stormy history.
+Once the fortress home of a branch of the Annandale Johnstons, Elshieshields Tower has had a long and stormy history.
 Continuously inhabited for 600 years this ancient building has witnessed war and murder, times of prosperity as well as moments of personal tragedy and economic ruin.
-In recent times it was the much loved home of the noted historian Sir Steven Runciman (1903-2000) who kept his library in the tower rooms and found here the tranquillity to write several of his major works.
+In recent times it was Steven Runciman’s much loved home.
+He kept his library in the tower rooms and found here the tranquillity to write several of his major works.

 Elshieshields is 6 miles from the M74 and 7 miles from Lockerbie railway station.